forguncyglobal/forguncyglobal.github.io/docs/4-develop/5-Page-&master-pages/1-create-a-normal-page.md

 Steps to create a new web page are:
 - Go to **Create** and select **Page**.
-- A new page with defalut name (*Page 1, Page 2..*) will be added in the navigation bar.
+- A new page with default name (*Page 1, Page 2..*) will be added in the navigation bar.
 ![create-new-page](/assets/images/product-images/create-normal-page.png)
 {:.dropshadow}
 - Right-click on the page name and select **Rename** to rename the page.